 The hubby was able to record from the car speaker my interview with Gani Oro.
 Sorry for the muffled audio quality.
 Western Union not wanting to go on air with us that day tells us a lot.
 Here are the audio clips from my Aksyon Oro Mismo with Gani Oro visit.

 Thanks to Aksyon Oro Mismo and Mr. Gani Oro for accommodating me and my case.
 I met with a few other ladies who went there to ask for help as well and most of them left with their case having a hopeful ending.
 Mine was a more complex case though.
 But they did not leave me hanging.
 They handed me a referral letter addressed to the deputy director of BSP.
-I know I might as well forward my case to MyLife.com to warn people who are abroad as well who use Western Union for their remittances.
+May this also serve as a warning to people who are abroad who use Western Union for their remittances.

 But for now, as I have already forwarded my case to BSP and filed a formal complaint against Western Union, we will see if Bangko Sentral ng Pilipinas (BSP) will have enough teeth to do something about this financial insitution which they are supposed to regulate.
 We will keep you posted.
 For now, Western Union is given 10 banking days to respond.
 It is easy to see that this is a modern day case of David vs. Goliath.